 I left this situation aside and I traveled to Lindau with the hope that something positive would happen.

-My first disappointment by my arrival to the small Bavarian city came when I realized that no other one from Greek media was interested to covering this unique global scientific event.
+My first disappointment by my arrival to the small Bavarian city came when I realised that no other one from Greek media was interested to covering this unique global scientific event.
 Not even the public TV.
 In fact I’m not sure if they aware of the scientific meeting.
 Although Greece was represented by a Turing awarded Greek scientist and six new researchers, the Greek media were absent.
 I was the only Greek journalist there and this was a shame, while there were many journalists coming from other continents.
-Besides, I have more than a thousand facebook friends-journalists and no one called me to give him a report from the heart of the event via cell phone or via skype.
+Besides, I have more than a thousand Facebook friends-journalists and no one called me to give him a report from the heart of the event via cell phone or via Skype.

 Although I knew that I didn’t have a news platform any more to publish my articles I was very excited about the idea of meeting and talking with Nobel Laureates thinking that I could publish some interviews with them on another Greek newspaper as a free lancer.

 And here comes the paradox and my second disappointment: In the country where science was born more than two millennia ago no one from the media landscape was interested to publish exclusive interviews from five Nobel Laureates.
 And the frustrating fact is that I didn’t ask for money!